Ty France Preview, Player Props: Mariners vs. White Sox

-On Tuesday, Ty France (.408 on-base percentage in past 10 games, 71 points above season-long percentage) and the Seattle Mariners face the Chicago White Sox, whose starting pitcher will be Mike Clevinger.
-First pitch is at 8:10 PM ET.
+Ty France and his .400 on-base percentage over his past 10 games (60 points higher than his season-long percentage), will be in action for the Seattle Mariners versus the Chicago White Sox and Michael Kopech on August 23 at 2:10 PM ET.

-In his last game, he racked up two hits (going 2-for-5 with a double) against the White Sox.
+In his last game, he went 1-for-3 with an RBI against the White Sox.

 Ty France Game Info & Props vs. the White Sox